michael-lehn/ulm-generator/README.md

 From a description of an ISA (Instruction Set Architecture), it generates the following tools:

-- a virtual machine for your ISA: executable named `ulm.exe`
+- a virtual machine for your ISA: executable named `ulm`
-- a debugger with a text user interface: executable named `udb-tui.exe`
+- a debugger with a text user interface: executable named `udb-tui`
-- an assembler for the ULM: executable named `ulmas.exe`
+- an assembler for the ULM: executable named `ulmas`

 Additionally, it can generate documentation for the ISA:
 - File name: `refman.pdf`